zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 The volume indicator is off by default.
 Call the `enableAudioVolumeIndication` method to enable the callback before or after joining a channel.

-### Why did the initialization fail on Windows XP?
+### Why does the initialization fail on Windows XP?

 Starting from v1.1, the Agora SDK uses Visual C++ 2013.
 Since Windows XP does not include the Visual C++ Redistributable Packages by default, download and install them from the Microsoft website: https://www.microsoft.com/en-us/download/details.aspx?id=40784